-- 1. Farmers to Families (see flyer attached) ♦ This is a USDA program that in response to COVID provides food truck deliveries for free through local charitable organizations like Rotary.
-Doug Bolton out of the Covington Club is coordinating these deliveries across the District, so if you club is interested in receiving one of these truckloads of free food, contact Doug at dougbolton@yahoo.com. - 2.
+- 1. Farmers to Families (see flyer attached) This is a USDA program that in response to COVID provides food truck deliveries for free through local charitable organizations like Rotary.
+Doug Bolton out of the Covington Club is coordinating these deliveries across the District, so if you club is interested in receiving one of these truckloads of free food, contact Doug at <a href="dougle-blooked-location-doubl - 2.
 Log your meal projects -- Remember, in Rotary it doesn to count until the paperwork is done, so click HERE to log your meals each time you complete a project.